jhgrosvenor/jhgrosvenor.github.io/_posts/2022-12-05-Distilling-10-Books-On-Productivity.md

 >I want to write about productivity and motivation.

-... to something which outlines why it is important...
+... to something more specific...

 >I want to write twelve articles on productivity over the next twelve months, to help me synthesise things I have learnt and reinforce the habits about which I am writing.